-Jennifer’s still believed that if Matt was forced to find a life separate from us, he would fail.
-I had always known that if it ever came to a choice between Matt or us when he was younger, she would choose Matt for all the right, obvious reasons.
+Jennifer still believed that if Matt was forced to find a life separate from us, he would fail.
+I had always known that if it ever came to a choice between Matt or us she would choose Matt for all the best intentions.
 But Matt was now 31 years old, and I continued to feel we were enabling him in staying stuck.
 And he would not ask for help even though his life was not working out for him.
 Not a great combination.

 Most times when Jennifer got fed up with his stubbornness and his angry outbursts, I would try to suggest something different, but she would immediately get defensive and make it our problem.
 I learned again not to get sucked in.
 Not a good place for me to be.
 All the responsibility and no voice.
 In those moments, it felt to me Matt and Jennifer were the couple in some ways and I was the roommate.

 In early January, Matt left the house supposedly to do some errands and did not come back.
 This seemed odd to us considering he was not seeing his girlfriend anymore.
 Dinner came and went and we went to bed.
 We were awoken in the wee hours by a panicked call from Matt that he was being arrested by the police.
 This was a repeat of a recurring bad dream from his past.
 He was not particularly coherent, and we could hear the police officers concerned he was over dosing.
 You can imagine the images that played out for Jennifer and me in that moment.